thebearup/lazy_minecraft_shortcuts/README.md

 - **Greater Enchanting Table**: Grants high-level enchantments for 8XP levels.
     - Also grants Silk Touch and Fortune 2
 - **Arcane Enchanting Table**: Grants additional enchantments for 16XP levels.
+- **Arcane Locator**: Gives the coordinates of various structures
+    - This will temporarily generate command blocks at the world ceiling, but should be minimally disruptive.
+    - For some reason the output of the `locate` command is suppressed when called from an item event or NPC.
+Hence the hacky command-block implementation.
 - **Kelp Generator**: Generates kelp at regular intervals.
     - Avoid the complexity of zero-tick kelp/XP farms.
 - **Zombie Spawner**: Generates zombies at regular intervals.Can only be placed on existing mob spawners.